Privacy and Cookies

 This statement relates to our privacy practices in connection with this website.
 We are not responsible for the content or privacy practices of other websites.
 Any external links to other websites are clearly identifiable as such.
 Some technical terms used in this statement are explained in a Glossary.

 The Office of the Attorney General fully respects your right to privacy, and will not collect any personal information about you on this website without your permission.
-Any personal information which you volunteer to the Office will be treated with the highest standards of security and confidentiality, strictly in accordance with the Data Protection Acts 1988 and 2003.
+Any personal information which you volunteer to the Office will be treated with the highest standards of security and confidentiality, strictly in accordance with the Data Protection Act 2018 and the General Data Protection Regulation.

 Collection and use of personal information